leggetter/contextual-comms-vizicities/README.md

 gulp serve
 ```

-A browser will launch with the example app.
+A browser will launch with the example app and you can navigate using the mouse or by clicking on the button in the top-left of the UI.

 The default location is Bristol.
 Take a look at <index.html>, <lib/main.js> and <lib/vizi.js> for more info.
 Yeah, it's a bit hacky.

 ## TODO